sanskrit/raw_etexts_english/blogs/manasataramgini/2013-04-22_rudraksha-s-from-the-shuddha-bhuvanadhvan-s-or-platonic-viruses.md

 +++
-title = "rudrAkSha-s from the shuddha-bhuvanAdhvan-s or Platonicxa0viruses"
+title = "rudrAkSha-s from the shuddha-bhuvanAdhvan-s or Platonic viruses"

 +++
 Based on the Icosahedron mated with the Mandelbulb of power 8